 Are you actually going to listen to that Ricky Martin album again?
-Then why is it still on your iPod?
-Why do you keep music you haven’t listened to in years?
-Do you keep it just in case?
+Really?
+Why are you keeping music you haven’t listened to in years?
+Do you keep it ‘just in case’?

-Once upon a time, I owned more than 2,000 CDs.
-This is no surprise to the people who know me well.
-I’m an auditory learner—which is the reason why most of my writing has a run-on-ish, out-loud, tumbling-words auditory pace and cadence—and music has played a significant role in shaping my life.
+Back in the day, I owned more than 2,000 CDs.
+This is no surprise to people who know me well: I’m an auditory learner—which is why my writing has a run-on-ish, out-loud, tumbling-words pace and cadence—and so music has played a significant role in shaping my life.

-Because my music was important to me—because it added immense value to my life—I transferred all my CDs (literally all 2,000 of them) one by one to my iTunes library, until my full-belly hard drive was bloated with more than 20,000 songs, from A-HA (hey, no laughing!) to ZZ Top and everything in-between.
+Because music is important to me—because it adds immense value to my life—I transferred all my CDs (literally, all 2,000 of them) one by one to my iTunes library until my hard drive was teeming with more than 20,000 songs, from a-ha (hey, no laughing!) to ZZ Top and everything in-between.

-Music is a special art form.
-It’s different than movies or television or even books.
-Music is created to be consumed more than once, absorbed over time, shaping itself to your conscious after many listens.
-Movies and books are generally created to be consumed once (maybe twice), not repeatedly.
-That’s why I advocate getting rid of old movies and old books.
+Music is a unique art form: it is different from movies, television, or books—music is created to be consumed more than once, absorbed over time, shaping itself to your consciousness after many listens; movies and books are generally created to be consumed once (maybe twice), not repeatedly.
+Hence why I encourage purging old movies and old books.

-But today, I’d also like you to consider getting rid of some of your music.
+And today, I want you to consider purging some of your music.

-All that’s left is the good stuff—the music I enjoy listening to.
-Now, my iTunes library is easier to navigate, it’s clutterfree, and it’s filled with music I love: The National, David Gray, Talib Kweli, et al. Plus, with Apple Music, Spotify, and other streaming services, I have unlimited access to the old songs if I want to wax nostalgic.
+Now my iTunes library is easier to navigate, it’s clutter-free, and it’s filled only with music I love: The National, David Gray, Talib Kweli, et al. Plus, with Apple Music, Spotify, and other streaming services, I have unlimited access to the old songs if I want to wax nostalgic.